Updated on 2026-01-28 GMT+08:00

 ucs:clustergroups:update

-Updating the description of a cluster group and the clusters or policies associated with it
+Update the description of a cluster group, information about clusters associated with a cluster group, or information about policies associated with a cluster group.

 ucs:servicePlugins:operate